 - At this point, the compiled files can be committed into the aem project’s git repo and deployed by CI.

 - In some of real world projects we use CI to execute builds on the front-end project and commit the compiled css/js/resources to the aem git repo.
 This alleviates any git conflicts that may come up if every developer tries to commit the compiled css/js/resources.

 - A watch running in the sample-styles-project can continuously deploy files to the AEM project.
-Additionally AEMFED can be kicked off to sync changes from AEM project in the file system into AEM.
+Additionally AEMFED can be kicked off to sync changes from Adobe Experience Manager project in the file system into Adobe Experience Manager.
 See our blog post on how to Boost your front-end development with AEMFED

 - The entire front-end project can be in a separate git repo owned by the front-end team

 - You can create advance structures and multiple node packages for your front-end library such as

 - Site A styles – depends on master-styles-app (v1)